zulip/zulip/templates/corporate/case-studies/asciidoctor-case-study.md

 tools](/help/moderating-open-organizations) make it easy to fix.
 Community moderators can keep the dialogue organized by reclassifying topics and posts without disrupting the ongoing conversation.
-“If someone accidentally posts to the wrong stream or topic, Zulip allows me to [move those messages around](/help/move-content-to-another-stream) so they land in the right spot,” Dan says.
+“If someone accidentally posts to the wrong channel or topic, Zulip allows me to [move those messages around](/help/move-content-to-another-channel) so they land in the right spot,” Dan says.
 “Moving messages also sends a subtle hint to the person posting about where to post the next time.
-And I can use [topic references](/help/link-to-a-message-or-conversation#link-to-a-stream-or-topic-within-zulip) to link to the new topic location, or to a related topic.
+And I can use [topic references](/help/link-to-a-message-or-conversation#link-to-a-channel-or-topic-within-zulip) to link to the new topic location, or to a related topic.
 That’s incredibly powerful,” Dan says.